Need a Traffic Law lawyer in TAS?

 Under section 46 of the Vehicle and Traffic Act, police in Tasmania may require a driver to pull over and stop their motor vehicle.
-This page sets out when this may occur and the consequences for failing to comply.
+This page sets out when this may occur and the consequences for failing to comply with police directions on Tasmanian roads.

 When can police pull you over?